Sewatech/docker-wildfly/README.md

 # Run

-If you want direct access to the applications :
+If you want a direct access to the applications :

 	docker run -p 8080:8080 -p 9990:9990 -d sewatech/wildfly